-Spring is almost here and with temperatures warm enough to sit outside, it’s time to embrace Madrid’s terraza culture.
+After months of rain, summer is finally here and with temperatures warm enough to sit outside, it’s time to embrace Madrid’s terraza culture.
 Spain delivers when it comes to a good climate, and sitting outside and enjoying it is one of the many things I love about living here.

 Olavide is a round square that features lovely planting, plenty of benches, a cooling fountain and several playgrounds for children with all the usual slides, swings and climbing frames.
 It’s one of my favourite places between May and October, but nothing stops Madrileños sitting outside all year!
 It is leafy, pedestrianised and completely circled by bars and restaurants with large popular terrazas – find a spot and settle down for an evening of typically Spanish food, drink, people watching and a good busker too if you’re lucky!